abhilashshetty04/ekspose/README.md

 Ekspose - A custom controller that makes a deployment accessible from outside.
 Reconciles any unforseen object deletion as well.
 Thereby, making sure application is always accessible.

 This project implements 3 controllers sharing an informer.
-We are subscribing for Deployment, Service and ingress resource events using saperate controllers for each object.
-All controllers list and watch their respective resources across namespace.
+Theres a controller watching Deployment, Service and ingress resource events across namespace.
+Controller pod runs in ekspose ns

 Each controller use specific verbs for the objects they are are resposible for.
 Hence service account mounted on pod should have necessary RBAC permissions: